Rene36/tmh_server/README.md

 ### Initialize Virtual Machine <a name="vm_init"></a>
 Check if you have Ansible installed by running `ansible --help` in the terminal.
 If Ansible is not installed on your machine follow the install guide from [Ansible Documentation](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html).
 We install all required programs and packages on the previously deployed virtual machine via Ansible playbooks.

-1. Define IP address(es) by using a host group (e.g., in /etc/ansible/hosts) and refering to it in the playbooks
+1. Define IP address(es) by using a host group (e.g., in /etc/ansible/hosts) and refer to it in the playbooks
 2. Adjust host group in all following YAML files
 3. Update virtual machine: `ansible-playbook udpate.yml`
 4. Install PostgreSQL: `ansible-playbook postgres_install.yml`